2weiEmu/sis50.nl.go/README.md

     - [ ] Easily delete items off the shopping list
     - [ ] Edit Items on the shopping list
         - [ ] Have this edit feature be fancy
-- [ ] Small Minigame
+- [ ] Small Mini-game
 - [ ] Daily Comic
     - [ ] Have the server decide on a daily comic (XKCD)
         - [ ] Transfer this comics title and link to the original
 - [ ] Small Announcement Section
-    - [ ] Max limit of 5 announcements, oldest one gets discarded
+    - [ ] Max limit of 5 announcements, the oldest one gets discarded

-- [ ] Input sanitisation
+- [ ] Input sanitization
 - [ ] A dark mode theme with automatic detection as well
 - [ ] A password-protected Admin panel
     - [ ] With the ability to reset respective weeks completely